SamuelWiqvist/PENs-and-ABC/README.md

 /src/alpha stable

-* source files for the alpha-stable distribtion
+* source files for the alpha-stable distribution

 /src/AR2

 * source files for the AR2 model

-/src/g-and-k distribtion
+/src/g-and-k distribution

 * source files for the g-and-k distribution